fairdirect/food-marketplace/README.md

 ## 1. Introduction

-**Overview.** The Fairdirect Food Marktplace platform is an open source marketplace software specially made for online food sales and food donations.
-It comes in two variants, contained in branches: one for normal food sales, and one as a platform to offer food as donations to charitable organizations (such as Germany's "Tafeln").
-You can find a more detailed description of the functionality (in German) on [fairdirect.org/erzeugermarkt](https://fairdirect.org/erzeugermarkt).
+**Overview.** The OpenFoodBank Marktplace platform is an open source marketplace software specially made for food donations.

 **Online demos.** We operate several online demo and live versions of this software, where you can see it in action:

-* [demo.regiomal.com](http://demo.regiomal.com) shows the software as a regional food marketpalce.
+* [openfoodbank.net](http://openfoodbank.net) shows the software as a regional food marketpalce.
 Please [contact us by e-mail](mailto:mail@fairdirect.org) to get access.

-* [lebensmittelspende.org](http://lebensmittelspende.org) uses this software to provide a live platform for facilitating food donations from food shops to charitable organizations

 **Features.**

 * **Marketplace.** Users get a single user account and can use it to shop in all of the webshops of the platform.
 This is similar to eBay, Amazon and other e-commerce platforms.

-* **Specialized on food.** Unlike any other open source marketplace software that we know (like [Fairmondo](https://github.com/fairmondo/fairmondo)), Epelia is specialized software for online food sales.
+* **Specialized on food.** The OpenFoodBank Marketplace is specialized software for online food donates.
 As such, it provides features such as searching for allergene-free products (by allergene), designation of products from controlled organic farming etc..

 * **Shopping lists.** For customers who want to view sellers' offers online and then make the actual purchases (for example) at the next farmers market where all the sellers are present, there is a feature to put items on a shopping list rather than into a shopping cart.